black-tea/VZDash-MEG/README.md

-# VZDash-MEG
+# vzcd-shiny
-Code for a dashboard developed for Mayor Eric Garcetti's Office to monitor Vision Zero progress.
+A viewer of Vision Zero data using the Shiny Application